suryanshgr22/Visitor_Management_System/VMS_Software_Design_Document.md

 ### Major Components

 1. **Authentication Module**
-   - Handles user login and authentication
+   - Each user type (admin, host, gate) has its own login endpoint
-   - Manages JWT generation and validation
+   - JWT tokens are used for session management and authentication
+   - Middleware-based authentication for protected routes
-   - Implements role-based access control
+   - Role-based access control to restrict endpoint access
+   - No token refresh mechanism; sessions expire based on JWT lifetime

 2. **Admin Dashboard**
    - User management (create, read, update, delete)